Nik212/FSE_project_team_6/README.md

 ```

 Another option is to run [/scripts/test.py](https://github.com/Nik212/FSE_project_team_6/blob/main/scripts/test.py) script, where all default paths and example data are specified.
 The description of each parameter is described inside this script.

+## Automatic variant of running test examples.
+If you have data prepared according to ScanNet standard, then you can run [run.sh](https://github.com/Nik212/FSE_project_team_6/blob/main/scripts/run.sh) script that does all the sequence of automatic processing like downloading and preparing, running training and testing datasets automatically.
+However, we did not get access to the required ScanNat dataset.
+Therefore, not all requirements are fulfilled yet.

 ## Citation: